Accredited Summer Study Abroad Programs in Florence, Italy

 Academic Lecture Classes:

 Lecture classes meet every day for a total of 45 contact hours.
-Classes combine in-class lectures, discussion, and on-site visits and instruction.
-Most academic courses are reading and writing intensive and will require a minimum of 6-9 hours of work outside of regular class-time.
+Classes combine in-class lectures, discussions, and on-site visits and instruction.
+Most academic courses are reading and writing intensive and will require a minimum of 6-9 hours of work outside of regular class time.

 Studio Classes: